 Retrospective laboratory data

 At AUH, 1,495 pairs of HbA1c samples drawn from the same patient within 48 hours were identified from 1,357 unique patients (Supplemental Figure 2A).
-For POCT HbA1c, 652 measurements could be paired with a laboratory analysis performed within 48 hours (Figure 1A).
-At RHCJ, 1,080 HbA1c paired laboratory measurements from 1,039 patients were identified (Supplemental Figure 2B), and 308 pairs of POCT and laboratory HbA1c results were found (Figure 1B).
+For POCT HbA1c, 652 measurements could be paired with a laboratory analysis performed within 48 hours (Supplemental Figure 3A).
+At RHCJ, 1,080 HbA1c paired laboratory measurements from 1,039 patients were identified (Supplemental Figure 2B), and 308 pairs of POCT and laboratory HbA1c results were found (Supplemental Figure 3B).
 At both hospitals, the median time difference between laboratory and POCT samples was 1 hour.
 The median time between paired laboratory samples was 24 hours at AUH and 22 hours at RHCJ.
-The 2.5th and 97.5th percentiles of the within-pair relative differences, the estimated CD and CVA as well as the calculated CVA are presented in Table 1.
+The estimated CD and CVA as well as the calculated CVA are presented in Table 1.

-POCT measurements had a negative relative bias of -2.00% at 48 mmol/mol and -1.79% at 58 mmol/mol compared with the central laboratory at AUH.
+POCT measurements had a negative relative bias of -2.00% at 48 mmol/mol (6.5%) and -1.79% at 58 mmol/mol (7.5%) compared with the central laboratory at AUH.
 Conversely, at RHCJ, no bias was seen (Table 1).